 A coLAB is also a space for assessing, continuously, the quality of our work so we grow confident with humility.
 Thus, we emphasize learning by doing, seeking integration between practice and inquiry.
 At this link, read more about the spirit of a coLAB.

-Over nine months, expect one plenary session plus one self-organized intersession per month with a small group.
+Over months, expect one plenary session plus one self-organized intersession per month with a small group.
 All participants may expect to be both protagonist and audience with at least one session devoted to a challenge/topic of your choosing.

-A participant may bring an issue from their own practice (e.g., how do I propose introducing constructive developmental theory more generally, and the Shifting Horizons feedback tool more specifically, to my new stakeholder/clients?).
+A participant is invited to bring an issue from their own practice (e.g., how do I propose introducing constructive developmental theory more generally, and the Shifting Horizons feedback tool more specifically, to my new stakeholder/clients?).
 This is prepared in advance with a facilitator best placed (based on area of interest and expertise) to offer the gift of facilitation also include a kind of framing for that person's session.

 We imagine each case can be discussed at least twice – first in depth for learning about “current aspiration or desperation” and later with a briefer update on which feedback was useful, i.e., which experiments worked and which did not work.

 - Preparation is done outside each session between the facilitator and participant-protagonist meeting to clarify their challenge.
 Facilitators are also participants.
 When appropriate, we may invite an advanced practitioner associated with Shifting Horizons (not a regular participant) to guide on a particular topic.